Gluten Intolerance: Symptoms, Treatments, and Tips to Manage

 Symptoms of gluten intolerance

 Gluten intolerance symptoms vary from mild to serious.
 They include:

-Some symptoms such as abdominal pain, gas and bloating may be caused by digestive problems and not gluten intolerance, so it is important to get this condition properly diagnosed.
+Some symptoms such as abdominal pain, gas and bloating may be caused by digestive problems and not due to gluten intolerance, so it is important to get this condition properly diagnosed.

-There is no cure for gluten intolerance or coeliac disease.
+There is no cure for gluten intolerance.
 A gluten-free diet is the only effective treatment.

 Go for a blood test to determine if you are really allergic to gluten before going on a gluten-free diet.
 Consult a dietitian who will carry out a nutritional assessment and then devise a proper meal plan suitable for you.

-People suffering from gluten intolerance or coeliac disease may suffer from malnutrition and small bowel ulcers.
+Those suffering from untreated celiac (coeliac) disease may suffer from malnutrition and small bowel ulcers.
 They also have a higher risk of developing gastrointestinal cancers.